jchrom/trelloR/README.md

 Trello limits the number of results of a single request to 1000 (which corresponds to 1000 rows in the resulting `data.frame`).
 This may not be sufficient when requesting larger amounts of data, e.g. all the actions related to a board ID.

 To get more than 1000 results, you need to break down your request into several separate requests, each retrieving no more than 1000 results.
-This is called "paging", and `trellor` will do that if you ask it to.
-In fact, it issues a warning everytime you reach 1000 results and suggests to use paging in that case.
+This is called "paging", and `trellor` will do that for you without a hassle.
 To use paging, set `paging = TRUE`.
 This will make `trellor` retrieve **all** the results for given request, i.e. as many pages as needed.
 IT will then return a `data.frame` with the combined results.

 ```{r, eval=FALSE, include=TRUE}
 my_boards  = get_my_boards(my_token)